 2515E-05 RESPONSIBILITIES AND AUTHORITIES

-See section 2515-05 of IMC 2515
+See section 2515-05 of IMC 2515.

 2515E-06 REQUIREMENTS

-See section 2515-14 of IMC 2515
+See section 2515-14 of IMC 2515.

 2515E-07 GUIDANCE

-In the event of , the following considerations are in effect:
+In the event of public health emergencies or other conditions restricting inspector onsite presence, the following considerations are in effect:

 The regions are expected to make a reasonable effort to complete the minimum number of samples for each inspection activity.
-However, the Regional Administrator, with concurrence from the irector of NRR can suspend implementation of the baseline inspection program should conditions warrant (such as a site quarantining).
+However, the Regional Administrator, with concurrence from the director of NRR, can suspend implementation of the baseline inspection program should conditions warrant (such as a site quarantining).
 If this should occur, the primary function of resident inspectors and the regional office would be to maintain situational awareness and the ability to respond to emergency situations.

-Regions continue to adequately evaluate and respond to events at a facility.
-If onsite inspections by NRC personnel are not possible, then the regions collect information on the event remotely.
+Regions should continue to adequately evaluate and respond to events at a facility.
+If onsite inspections by NRC personnel are not possible, then the regions should collect information on the event remotely.

 Site coverage requirements remain in effect (see IMC 2515, section 2515-11, paragraph 11.01).
-If site coverage requirements cannot be met, regions notify NRR and the Executive Director .
-In this situation, regions make arrangements with the licensee to monitor plant activities remotely.
+If site coverage requirements cannot be met, regions should notify NRR and the Deputy Executive Director for Reactor and Preparedness Programs.
+In this situation, regions should make arrangements with the licensee to monitor plant activities remotely.

-Staff who are in temporary resident inspector positions may need to be recalled due to travel limitations (e.g. access to lodging and food).
+Staff who are in temporary resident inspector positions may need to be recalled due to travel limitations (e.g., access to lodging and food).
 Regions may need to consider using backup sites, other nearby sites, or regional or NRC Headquarters personnel to help cover any gaps that may occur because the temporary resident inspector needs to leave the area to return home.

-At the onset of and periodically , the regions should contact the U.S Department of Homeland Security or designated tate contacts to confirm the ability of affected tates to perform their associated emergency response functions.
+At the onset of, and periodically thereafter, the regions should contact the U.S. Department of Homeland Security or designated state contacts to confirm the ability of affected states to perform their associated emergency response functions.

-At the onset of and periodically thereafter, the inspectors verify that the licensees have sufficient staffing levels in key positions (e.g., operations, emergency response organization, security).
+At the onset of, and periodically thereafter, the resident inspectors should verify that the licensees have sufficient staffing levels in key positions (e.g., operations, emergency response organization, security).
 Additionally, evaluate deferred maintenance and other activities, use of overtime, and the need for licensing or other regional support.

+Regulatory Issue Summary 2010-04, “Monitoring the Status of Regulated Activities during a Pandemic,” dated May 25, 2010 (ML100539611) contains useful guidance and several questions that the resident inspectors should consider during routine business contacts with the licensees.
+The information obtained will enable the NRC to effectively respond to licensees with potential challenges.
+Resident inspectors should recognize that licensees’ resources may be strained.
+Therefore, resident inspectors should work with licensees to obtain the best information possible given the circumstances.

-Inspectors should be cautious when accessing licensee facilities conservative judgment so as not to unnecessarily risk the health of licensee employees.
+Inspectors should be cautious when accessing licensee facilities and use conservative judgment so as not to unnecessarily risk their health and safety or the health and safety of licensee employees.
 A graded approach based on the current licensee response posture should be considered for determining inspector site access.

 NRC staff members at or visiting sites should strive to follow any licensee plans in place.
-Additionally, inspectors should follow any applicable , , or local guidance in effect to determine if it is appropriate to enter a site and interact with licensee personnel.
+Additionally, inspectors should follow any applicable federal, state, or local guidance in effect to determine if it is appropriate to enter a site and interact with licensee personnel.